ModernizaDatasul/dts-backoffice-util/projects/dts-backoffice-util/README.md

 ---
 **Exemplo de Uso:**

-Para a utilização, basta chamar o componente no .HMTL e fazer a importação do mesmo no .TS e chamando seu único método.
+Para a utilização, basta chamar o componente no .HTML e fazer a definição no .TS do seu método.

 **Definições no HTML:**
 ```html